Canton GE 2026

 Geneva health insurance — the independent advisor's read.

 Comparis tells you the price; we tell you what the contract says.
 The Geneva premium reality, the SAM cantonal subsidy that quietly pays for many international households, the HUG-vs-Tour-vs-Grangettes coverage question, and the frontalier choice that's binding for the work contract.
-The 45-minute review applies the four-lever framework to your Geneva address — free, in English, with Robert or Hans.
+The 45-minute review applies the four-lever framework to your Geneva address — free, in English, with Robert or Nicole.

 Book your first Swiss insurance review